20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 I had no idea about any of this before my flood.
 I did not know what caliche was.
 I did not know my tap water was corroding my pipes from the inside.
 I learned all of it after the fact, reading reports and talking to plumbers while my walls were being torn apart.
 If I had understood these four factors before August 2022, I would have done a plumbing inspection and saved myself $34,000.

 Las Vegas is not just any desert city.
-The combination of mineral-heavy water, impermeable geology, extreme temperature swings, and aging construction creates water damage risks that homeowners in other markets simply do not face.
+In May 2026, the combination of mineral-heavy water, impermeable geology, extreme temperature swings, and aging construction creates water damage risks that homeowners in other markets simply do not face.

 Tap Water at 280+ ppm Corrodes Pipes Years Early